Tap here to get 5 Secrets to Stress Free Dinners

 a tuna pasta salad in a bowl garnished with fresh dill

 Sometimes at the beginning of summer, I feel like a little kid on Christmas morning.
 There is so much to look forward to, so much to get excited about.
-I have swimming pools, BBQs, and long lazy days dancing like sugar plum fairies in my head.
+I have swimming pools, potlucks, BBQs, and long lazy days dancing like sugar plum fairies in my head.

 If you are like me, you are probably also looking forward to all the great summer food.
 Everything from summer salads, to great grilled recipes, to amazing simple pasta salads just scream summer to me.